 Executive Meddling: Nickelodeon messed about with this show extensively due to censorship issues and John K's inability to make deadlines.
 The later ending up being the final straw as he was ultimate fired for not getting the new episodes out on time

 John K's firing is a controversial topic subject to much debate.
-For years, John K claimed he was done in over content and portrayed himself as a martyr but when Adult Party was launched, former colleages Billy West and Bill Wray came forward to call John K out on lying and that his laziness was what really got him fired.
+For years, John K. claimed he was done in over content and portrayed himself as a martyr but when Adult Party was launched, former colleagues Billy West and Bill Wray came forward to call John K. out on lying and that his laziness was what really got him fired.